Belarus in the Eurovision Song Contest 2010: Final

 3+2 and Robert Wells once again took part in dress rehearsals on 28 and 29 May before the final, including the jury final where the professional juries cast their final votes before the live show.
 3+2 and Robert Wells performed a repeat of their semi-final performance during the final on 29 May.
 Belarus placed twenty-fourth in the final, scoring 18 points.

 Voting

 Voting during the three shows involved each country awarding points from 1–8, 10 and 12 as determined by a combination of 50% national jury and 50% televoting.
-Each nation's jury consisted of five music industry professionals who are citizens of the country they represent.
+Each participating broadcaster assembled a jury of five music industry professionals who were citizens of the country they represent.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.

 Below is a breakdown of points awarded to Belarus and awarded by Belarus in the first semi-final and grand final of the contest.
 The nation awarded its 12 points to Russia in the semi-final and final of the contest.